genesofthrones/blog_genesofthrones/content/blog/opics_carrier_cystic-fibrosis.md

 ---
-title: Cystic Fibrosis: Genetics and More - 23andMe
+title: Cystic Fibrosis  Genetics and More - 23andMe
 description: Exploring cystic fibrosis, its genetic implications, and how 23andMe can help you understand your carrier status.
 tags: ["post", "health", "genetics"]
 date: 2023-10-06